-A quick note about PCI DSS compliance and scanning vs. penetration testing.
+A quick note about PCI DSS compliance and scanning vs. penetration testing and PCI DSS 11.2 and 11.3.
 Often (too often) when I’m talking with organizations about their PCI compliance, they respond that they’re already compliant and they already have someone doing their quarterly scanning for them.
 That’s great, I say!
 Then I ask about their internal/external Penetration Testing.

 That often generates dead silence on the other end of the phone.